saltstack/salt/doc/topics/tutorials/cloud_controller.rst

     :ref:`Opening the Firewall up for Salt <firewall>`

-Salt also needs the ``virt.tunnel`` option to be turned on.
+Salt also needs the ``virt:tunnel`` option to be turned on.
 This flag tells Salt to run migrations securely via the libvirt TLS tunnel and to use port 16514.
-Without ``virt.tunnel`` libvirt tries to bind to random ports when running migrations.
+Without ``virt:tunnel`` libvirt tries to bind to random ports when running migrations.

-To turn on ``virt.tunnel`` simple apply it to the master config file:
+To turn on ``virt:tunnel`` simply apply it to the master config file:

 .. code-block:: yaml

+    virt:
-    virt.tunnel: True
+        tunnel: True

 Once the master config has been updated, restart the master and send out a call to the minions to refresh the pillar to pick up on the change: